pclalv/crystal-key-item-randomizer/README.md

 * Travel via train without having fixed the Power Plant
 * Travel via SS Aqua without having beaten the Elite 4, on any day of the week
+* Defeating any 7 gyms will trigger the Radio Tower takeover

 ### quality of life changes